Proboscis Monkeys, Borneo

 English Tea House Sandakan, Borneo

 On day 7 of our Borneo itinerary, we returned from Turtle Island to further explore Sandakan.
 Our morning started at Sandakan Market, a wet and dry market, selling fish, vegetables and all sorts of household goods.

 Afterwards, we followed the Sandakan Heritage Trail.

-Sandakan Heritage Trail leads you to all the key historical and cultural sights in Sandakan.
-Halfway along you’ll have to climb the 100 steps up to the English Tea House.
+This is one of the best ways to explore Sandakan, as it leads to all the key heritage and cultural sights in Sandakan.
+Halfway along it’s a steep climb up 100 steps to the English Tea House.
 This is quite exhausting on a hot day, so makes an ideal stop for afternoon tea.

 Day 8: Kota Kinabalu